PrinceH/hello-world/README.md

 # hello-world
 This is my first attempt at using github
-Hello, I'm a high school student interested in learning and practicing computer programming.
+Hello, I'm a college CS student interested in learning computer programming.